By Bonnie L. Grant

 Currants should be also trained after planting.
 They need fairly severe pruning to cause the plant to form evenly spaced branches that allow air and sunlight in but are nice and strong for fruit production.
 At planting, cut all the canes back to 4 or 6 buds.
 This is called heading back and is always done to a healthy bud.

 The practice forces the canes to form more canes with healthy buds.
-The best way how to prune currants is by using very sharp implements that will make clean cuts and does not invite pathogens.
+The best way in how to prune currants is by using very sharp implements that will make clean cuts and does not invite pathogens.
 Very little pruning is needed after this for the first four years except for removal of broken and dead wood.